 This histogram shows the distribution of references of the Alta controversy in 1989.
 The red plot illustrates the total number of observations of the Alta Controversy in the corpus, while the blue plot shows to what degree these references match a chosen label, in this instance, “Samesaken”.
 When analyzing the concordances linked to the date 1989-01-25, we can see that they refer to a TV program regarding the forthcoming Sami Parliament, while 1989-10-10 refers to the actual opening date of the parliament.
 In both cases, the histogram illustrates that a high proportion of the total observations are related to the label “Samesaken”, as the blue plot is similar to the red plot, while on 1989-08-08, a much smaller proportion is related to the label.
-This way, we have been able to decide on what dates the Alta controversy has been mentioned in the newspapers, relate these dates to particular events, and, in the end, qualitatively decide how the Alta controversy is related to this event.
+This way, we have been able to decide on what dates the Alta controversy has been mentioned in the newspapers, relate these dates to particular events, and, in the end, decide how the Alta controversy is related to this event.

-These qualitative plunges into the quantitative descriptions of trends have led to many surprises and reconsiderations.
-This combined analysis provided illuminating context for some of the spikes in the trend lines.
+These qualitative excurcions into the trends have led to many surprises and reconsiderations.
+This combined analysis provided an illuminating context for some of the spikes in the trend lines.
 Even though it was the graveyard of many beloved hypotheses.

 Additionally, this quantitative element has allowed us to revise whether the method of using NLP to decide how the Alta controversy is contextualized matches our reading of the newspaper articles.
-Thus, this has given us both the opportunity to revise labels and add new ones as we have worked with the material, but also to decide to what extent these quantitative numbers match our understanding of what meaning is designated to the Alta controversy in the newspaper, and whether the labelling of text excerpts with NLP is a meaningful endeavour.
+Thus, this has given us both the opportunity to revise labels and add new ones as we have worked with the material, but also to decide to what extent these quantitative numbers match our understanding of what meaning is designated to the Alta controversy in the newspaper, and to what degree the labelling of text excerpts with NLP is a meaningful endeavour.
 Some of these reflections will be done during the analysis, others at the end of the article.

 Our work process and analysis have primarily been written and conducted in R. All the data was collected through the open API from NB.
 This API had some quirks that we were unable to fully grasp, but it seemed fine in the end.
 We did, however have to use Python to set up and run the ScandiNLI Model.
 The testing of the labels was done in google Collab, but the final analysis was done over a couple of days locally on a M1max MacBook.

-Reliability concerns that one is usually faced with when labelling datasets is eliminated by using machine labelling.
-The computer computes the same result every time.
+Reliability concerns that one is usually faced with when labelling datasets is mostly eliminated by using machine labelling.
+The algorithm computes a very similiar result every time, unlike most human-driven coding of data.
 The larger question remains, as always, the validity concerns.
-First, the inner workings of AI models like BERT have been somewhat mysterious to us, as the computations are too large and complex for a human to grasp.
 A recent paper by Anthropic showed that it is possible to interpret parts of these models mechanistically to explore the different relationships between different words and phrases.
 It is, however, too recent for us to be able to apply it in this context.
-Secondly, our corpus in this study and the corpus used to train the Norwegian language models is not a corpus without quirks.
+Secondly, our corpus in this study and the corpus used to train the Norwegian language models is not a corpus without flaws.
 Manual inspections were required in many cases, and we are certain that further investments in enhancing the Norwegian National Library’s digitized data would be wise and beneficial for everyone using it.